mlibrary/business_rules/README.md

-The Business rules is inspired on Rules module and allows site administrators to define conditionally executed actions based on occurring events.
+The Business rules module is inspired on Rules module and allows site administrators to define conditionally executed actions based on occurring events.
 It's based on variables and completely build for Drupal 8.